pranshuagrawal/ipl-infographic/README.md

 ```
 ## Data

 Since the given data was in `.csv` format.
-Web based endpoints were created using `PHP` which were taking data from the `.csv` files which was further transformed into the required format.
+Web based endpoints were created using `PHP` which were taking data from the `.csv` files and transformed further into the required format.

 ## Framework / Libraries Used

- - Web framework used is **Angular 5**
+ - Web framework used is **Angular**.
-    - Reason -
+   - Primary reason of using this is becuase I have decent understanding of this frameworks.
+   - I like the way it maintains the structure of the code.
+   - Use of TypeScript enhances the object orientedness of this web framework.
- - To build responsive layouts **Bootstrap 4** is used
+ - To build responsive layouts, **Bootstrap 4** is used
  - **Highcharts** are used for data visualizations.
  - Other technologies used are **HTML 5, CSS 3, JavaScript ES6**
  - This project **does not** required jQuery.